valeowoia/valeowoia/README.md

 ## 👋 Hi there!
 I'm a Tenji, also known as valerie.
-I'm a smth kinda PHP developer, DevOps, and a cute stray catgirl (maybe).
+I'm a smth kinda PHP developer, DevOps, and a cute stray cat████ (maybe).

 ## ![ladno](https://rf0x3d.su/maybe_assets/computer_outline_28.svg) Resources